trydofor/intellij-any2dto/README.md

 * `Package Name` the package name of DTO using in `Outer File`
 * `Line Separator` the RegExp to split lines in selection
 * `Word Separator` the RegExp to split words in each line

+generate JooqDsl from SQL-select. support variables.

+* `Table Naming` table naming, see the input's tip
+* `Column Naming` column naming, see the input's tip
+* `Jooq DSL` the DSLContext sentence and reference

 ### Type Mapping